wp-plugins/statpress-reloaded/readme.txt

 *Version 1.4.11 (25.10.2008)*

 * Sorry, no new features or anything, just some severe security fixes.
 Next version with some improvements should follow before december - thanks for all your support!

+*Version 1.5 (17.12.2008)*

+* 2.7 compability update
+* Every entry gets checked against the database from http://www.projecthoneypot.org/ - there will be options to auto-delete/ignore entries with certain criteria in the future.
+For now, you could already manually delete entries with a score higher than x directly via mySQL.
+* Updated Spiders and Definitions
+* You can now keep custom banned IPs, so they are not overwritten on each update.
+You need to create "statpress-reloaded-custom" in the plugins directory (it cannot be inside StatPress' own directory as this gets completely removed during an update!) and put your own "banips.dat" in there.
+* This also works for the "spiders.dat" file.
+* Fixed some problems with the localization
+* Added a new meno option called "Unknown Agents" that will show you a list of all entries with a user-agent that is not covered by your local definition files.
+This makes it easier to look out for new spiders.
+* In the overview section, the table of "Last spiders" now also tells you what page the spider was indexing.
+* <b>Big thanks for all the help and participation in the support forums!
+Most of the new features come from users, I just put them together.
+I'm thrilled to see the development of this plugin!</b>
+* This will, if no major problems or security leaks occur, hopefully be the last release of the 1.x-branch so far.
+StatPress Reloaded 2.x will be a nearly 100% rewrite and still take quite some time to finish.
+But it will be significantly faster and a lot easier to maintain for me.